pnp/sp-dev-fx-webparts/samples/react-azfunc-vimeo/README.md

 ## Local Azure Function and SPFx Web Part Development to consume third party APIs

-This sample shows how to consume third party APIs through an Azure Functions by a Web Part.
-In this scenario Vimeo was choose as an example for third party API.
+This sample shows how to consume third-party APIs through an Azure Functions by a Web Part.
+In this scenario, Vimeo is the representative third party API.
 This project contains two separate project folders:

 * [VimeoRequest](./VimeoRequest) - contain the Azure Function written in JavaScript